ruslo/CGold/docs/tutorials/control-structures.rst

   * `CMAKE_CURRENT_LIST_DIR <https://cmake.org/cmake/help/latest/variable/CMAKE_CURRENT_LIST_DIR.html>`__
   * `CMAKE_CURRENT_LIST_FILE <https://cmake.org/cmake/help/latest/variable/CMAKE_CURRENT_LIST_FILE.html>`__

+.. _function name recommendation:

 Recommendation
 ~~~~~~~~~~~~~~

 To avoid function name clashing with functions from another modules do prefix
-name with the project name, just like with the
+name with the project name.
-:ref:`module names <module name recommendation>`.
 In case if function name
 will match name of the module you can verify that module used in your code
 just by simple in-file search (and of course delete it if not):